AlainParadis/designschool/_topics/build-a-document.md

   These guides will give you a structure for aligning objects.

-  #### Master Text Frames
+  #### Parent Text Frames

-  Text frames which are on Master Pages appear on all pages that have that Master applied to them.
-Master pages act like templates for your pages.
-If you modify a Master Page's layout, all the pages with that Master applied will change.
+  Text frames which are on Parent Pages appear on all pages that have that Parent applied to them.
+Parent pages act like templates for your pages.
+If you modify a Parent Page's layout, all the pages with that Parent applied will change.

-  If you modify a Master item on a document page, that item will no longer change with the Master.
+  If you modify a Parent item on a document page, that item will no longer change with the Parent.

-  Master Page items are locked on document pages.
+  Parent Page items are locked on document pages.
 That means that you cannot select them on the document page without unlocking them.
 You can <span class="command">Shift-⌘-click</span> on a locked frame on a document page to unlock it.
-Alternatively, you can type <span class="command">Shift-⌘-⌥-L</span> to unlock all Master Page elements on a document page.
+Alternatively, you can type <span class="command">Shift-⌘-⌥-L</span> to unlock all Parent Page elements on a document page.

   #### Automatic Page Numbering

   InDesign can assign page numbers automatically.
-All you need to do is type <span class="command">Shift-⌥-⌘-N</span> in a text frame on a Master Page.
+All you need to do is type <span class="command">Shift-⌥-⌘-N</span> in a text frame on a Parent Page.

   <figure>
       <img class="size100 borderlimegreen1" alt="indesign-automatic-page-numbers" src="/images/indesign-build-a-document/indesign-automatic-page-numbers.jpg">
   <figcaption>
-    See how the letter on the Master Page become the actual page number on the document pages.
+    See how the letter on the Parent Page become the actual page number on the document pages.
   </figcaption>
   </figure>

    It's a good idea to set the alignment of the page folios to Away from Spine.

   <div class="attentionbox tip">
-    You can drag a master's icon in the Pages Panel onto another to base it on that master.
-For example, Drag B-Master onto A-Master to base B on A.
+    You can drag a parent's icon in the Pages Panel onto another to base it on that parent.
+For example, Drag B-Parent onto A-Parent to base B on A.
   </div>

   ### Managing Text Frames